They will remain in custody until November 24, unless defence lawyers present exceptional circumstances to the judge justifying the granting of bail.

 Referring to Peter’s testimony, he said she had been argumentative with the state prosecutor, Phistus Pelesa, instead of answering questions clearly.

 He said Peter did not dispute having been seen wearing a pink gown [by two state witnesses, Desiree Jack and Asavela Zici] at the scene where the deceased was assaulted.
+Instead she had only said she was pregnant and was not the only pregnant woman in that area.
+He described her as a person who was full of self-importance who acted like everyone knew her.

 He said Mbadu during his testimony had never mentioned having problems with the police and Dina and Dayimani were not enemies of the police.